MMC Benefits Handbook

 To qualify for this special tax treatment, you must receive a lump sum distribution of your entire account balance, either entirely in Marsh & McLennan Companies stock or in a combination of Marsh & McLennan Companies stock and cash (partial distributions and Installment payments do not qualify for this special tax treatment).
 Also, the distribution must be made because you have terminated employment with the Company and its affiliates, attained the age 59-1/2 or died.
 The special tax treatment for in-kind distributions applies only to Marsh & McLennan Companies stock portion of the distribution and only if you don't roll over that portion to a traditional IRA, Roth IRA or another employer's tax-qualified plan.

 In the year you receive an in-kind distribution, you pay tax only on the portion of the distribution representing the cost of Marsh & McLennan Companies shares, which is known as your "cost basis".
-Your aggregate cost basis in Marsh & McLennan Companies shares is shown on your quarterly account statements.
+You can obtain your aggregate cost basis in Marsh & McLennan Companies shares by calling HR Services.

 You may postpone paying tax on any increase in the value of Marsh & McLennan Companies shares above your cost basis, called "net unrealized appreciation".
 When you sell Marsh & McLennan Companies shares - either immediately after distribution or sometime later - you pay tax on the net unrealized appreciation at long-term capital gains rates which are lower than ordinary income tax rates.